Pandas plot()

 Yields below output.

-Python Pandas un-stacked bar chart.
-If you select more than one column, pandas by default create an unstacked bar chart with each column forming a bar and the DataFrame index as the x-axis.
+When you select more than one column in a DataFrame for plotting, Pandas by default creates an unstacked bar chart where each column becomes a separate bar, and the DataFrame index serves as the x-axis.

 # Create unstacked multiple columns bar